-(e) Calculation of the normal tax payable after taking into account rebates
+(f) Calculation of the normal tax payable after taking into account rebates

-R

-Normal tax payable before rebates 101 369,30
+ax payable before rebates mary rebate 102 984,30 (12 726,00)

-Less: P rimary rebate (12 080,00)

-89 289,30
+90 258,30

-Less: Section 6A rebate (R484 x 12) (5 808,00)
+Less: Section 6A tax credit (6 168,00)

+Section 6B tax credit (55,98)

 Section 6quat(1) rebate (27 041,80)

-PAYE (26 340,00)
+PAYE (25 078)

-Amount payable 30 099,50
+Amount p payable 31 914,52

-Example 5 - Natural person receiving both South African-sourced and foreign-sourced consulting fees and foreign dividends
+Example 5 - Natural person receiving both South African-source and foreign-source consulting fees and foreign dividends

 X (the taxpayer), aged 33, is married to Z. Both are residents.
-Z belongs to the taxpayer's medical aid.
-During the 2014 year of assessment the taxpayer derives income from both local and foreign sources.
-None of the income derived by the taxpayer from a foreign source is attributable to a permanent establishment of the taxpayer located outside South Africa.
+Z belongs to X's medical aid.
+During the 2015 year of assessment X derives income from both local and foreign sources.
+None of the income derived by X from a foreign source is attributable to a permanent establishment of X located outside South Africa.

-The taxpayer is a business management consultant who provides consulting services to a company resident in Country A of which 60% is rendered in South Africa while the remaining 40% is rendered in Country A. Under the tax laws of Country A withholding tax is levied at a flat rate of 15% in respect of the gross receipts.
-Country A regards all the income derived in terms of the service contract as being derived from a source in Country A because the payment of the consulting fees are funded from Country A. South Africa regards the source of the income as the place where the services are rendered, that is 60% is sourced in South Africa and the remaining 40% is sourced in Country A.
+X is a business management consultant who provides consulting services to a company resident in Country A of which 60% is rendered in South Africa while the remaining 40% is rendered in Country A. Under the tax laws of Country A withholding tax is levied at a flat rate of 15% in respect of the gross receipts.
+Country A regards all the income derived under the service contract as being derived from a source in Country A because the payment of the consulting fees are funded from Country A. South Africa regards the source of the income as the place where the services are rendered, that is 60% is sourced in South Africa and the remaining 40% is sourced in Country A.

-South Africa does not have a tax treaty with Country A. The taxpayer elects that the foreign taxes attributable to South African sourced service fees be deducted from income derived from service fees under section 6quat(1C).
+South Africa does not have a tax treaty with Country A. X elects that the foreign taxes attributable to South African sourced service fees be deducted from income derived from service fees under section 6quat(1C).